 - Paying attention to other occupants – Other people inside the vehicle can be dangerous, especially for younger or inexperienced drivers.
 Carrying on a conversation can be distracting, taking a driver’s focus off the road and what’s going on around him.

 Every year, new gadgets and sources of distractions inside and outside a vehicle are introduced.
-But that is no excuse.
+These devices can help drivers navigate, or entertain them to pass the time, but that is no excuse for drivers to stop paying attention to the road.
 Distracted drivers who harm others must be held accountable for their actions.
 If you or a loved one has been injured by a distracted driver in Fort Collins, call the Tenge Law Firm, LLC at (970) 212-4777 for a free, no-obligation consultation.

 “I could tell he had decades of experience in cases like mine, which gave me a lot of comfort during such a stressful time.”